Goldman-Turaev formality from the Kontsevich integral: Preliminaries: Homomorphic expansions and the Goldman-Turaev Lie bialgebra

 where $\varepsilon_q=\varepsilon(\dot\alpha_q,\dot\beta_q)\in\{\pm 1\}$ is the local intersection number of $\alpha$ and $\beta$ at $q$, $\alpha_q\beta_q$ is the concatenation of $\alpha_q$ and $\beta_q$, and the extension to $|\Cp|$ is linear.
 Then one easily checks that $[\cdot, \cdot]_G$ is a Lie bracket on $|\Cp|$. \end{definition}

 The original definition of the Turaev cobracket is similar, but uses self intersections of a curve in place of the intersections between two curves.
 Unfortunately, it is not well-defined with respect to the Reidemeister 1 relation for free homotopy curves, hence the need for the enhancement.
-We construct the (enhanced) cobracket via a self-intersection map for \emph{based} curves, as in \cite[Section 5.2]{akkn_g0}; this definition lends itself well to direct comparison with the three-dimensional operations of Section~\ref{sec:IdentifyingGTinCON}.
+We construct the (enhanced) cobracket via a self-intersection map for \emph{based} curves: this map was first described by Turaev in \cite{Tur78}, and is explained in \cite[Section 3.2]{Mas} and in \cite[Section 5.2]{akkn_g0}; this definition lends itself well to direct comparison with the three-dimensional operations of Section~\ref{sec:IdentifyingGTinCON}.
 For a based curve $\gamma$ in $\Cp$, the idea is to ``snip off'' portions of $\gamma$ at self intersection points to get two curves, one of which is based and the other free.
 Figure \ref{fig:defmu} shows an example.

 \begin{definition}[The self-intersection map] For $\gamma \in \Cp$, let $\tilde{\gamma}\in \Ctp$ denote a path such that $\tilde{\gamma}\nu$ is homotopic to $\gamma$; and such that $\tilde{\gamma}$ has only transverse double points, and $\rot(\tilde{\gamma})=1/2$ (hence, $\rot(\tilde\gamma\nu)=0$).
 Let $\tilde{\gamma} \cap \tilde{\gamma}$ denote the set of double points.
 The self intersection map $\glosm{mu}{\mu}$ is defined as follows: